What is an in-house training contract?

 In-house training contracts

-As part of your in-house training contract, you will work within an organisation or a company’s legal department.
+As part of your in-house training contract, you will work within an organisation or a company’s legal department, unless in a law firm as outlined above.

 How many in-house training contracts are available?

-Even though in-house training contracts are less popular, there has been a recent increase in the number of candidates opting to take this route.
+Even though in-house training contracts are less popular, there has been a recent increase in the number of candidates opting to take this path.

 What kind of organisations offer in-house training contracts?